 Nevertheless, this guide will discuss the popular spread betting brokers in the UK.
 We’ll also be covering key metrics such as trading fees, user experience, and regulations.
 Keep reading for everything you need to know about spread betting.

 Popular Spread Betting Platform UK 2021 List

-Here’s a break down of the 5 spread betting brokers that made the cut.
-If you want more information on what each UK spread betting provider offers, simply scroll down!
+Here’s a breakdown of 7 popular spread betting brokers.
+If you want more information on what each UK spread betting provider offers, simply scroll down.

 Understanding how spread betting broker fees work can be quite confusing at first glance.
 This is because there are several ways in which you right be charged to trade.
 In most cases, the fees will be charged at a spread.
 However, some platforms charge their trading fees in the form of a variable commission.
 In addition to this, you also need to consider deposit/withdrawal and inactivity fees.

-Nevertheless, below you will find a comparison table that compares the main fees charged by the best spread betting brokers in the UK.
+Nevertheless, below you will find a comparison table that compares the main fees charged by the popular spread betting brokers in the UK.

 |Broker||Commission||Inactivity Fee||Deposit Fee||Withdrawal Fees|

 |Pepperstone||£0.02 per 0.01 lot or 0.0035%||None||FREE||$5 (about £4)|

 |AvaTrade||0% – built into the spread||£50 after three months of inactivity, charged for each subsequent quarter of inactivity||FREE||FREE unless opting for an International Telegraphic Transfer (TT) – which is $20|